Radio Trebinje

-Radio Trebinje or Радио Требиње is a Bosnian local public radio station, broadcasting from Trebinje, Bosnia and Herzegovina.
+Radio Trebinje or Радио Требиње is a local public radio station, broadcasting from Trebinje, Republic of Srpska.

 It was launched on 29 November 1975 as first electronic media in eastern Herzegovina.

 In Yugoslavia and in SR Bosnia and Herzegovina, it was part of local/municipal Radio Sarajevo network affiliate.
 This radio station broadcasts a variety of programs such as local news, music, sport and talk shows.

-Program is mainly produced in Serbian, from 08:00 to 19:00.
+Program is produced in Serbian, from 08:00 to 19:00.

 Estimated number of potential listeners of Radio Trebinje is around 39,408.
 Radiostation is also available in municipalities of East Herzegovina and in neighboring Montenegro and Croatia.